I sat there and I’ll try and explain how it felt but I’m not sure that I can articulate it well!

 It was as a result of attending these Swadhyays that I found out about Sayla and wanted to make a trip there.
 Suraj and I were fortunate in that we spent a fair bit of time with Bhaishree and others who are way ahead of us on the spiritual path.
 It was a great trip! 🙂

 So this description above is a snapshot of how I got here.
 Now for the bit about my friend Ashik.

 As I said Ashik organises these Swadhyays every week and once a fortnight on a different day too.
-Through these sessions I’ve been able to unpick how I react to things and why.
-I’ve been also been able to try and be detached when the world/life does its usual thing and throws stuff at me.
+Through these sessions, I’ve been able to unpick how I react to things and why.
+I’ve also been able to try and be detached when the world/life does its usual thing and throws stuff at me.
 I try and detach from the emotion and respond as necessary.
 This response may be taking it on the chin and saying nothing.
 It’s very difficult but worth it because an emotional response is often hasty and has a comeback that makes the whole thing bigger!
-You can imagine how life would be easier withtout this kind of thing.
+You can imagine how life would be easier without this kind of thing.

 From these sessions that Ashik runs, I’ve got a deeper understanding to some of the content that Hari uncle touched on and as a result, I’ve spent time looking at the Bhavanas which Shrimad Rajchandra wrote.
 Jigna and myself have tried to write and explain them in a way that anyone can understand, in the hope that they will also realise that we are more than this life which focuses on possessions, relationships, materialism, competition, reputation and so on.
 We are so much more but we don’t recognise it.